MicrosoftDocs/azure-aks-docs/articles/aks/configure-azure-cni.md

   The steps in this quickstart run the Azure PowerShell cmdlets interactively in [Azure Cloud Shell](/azure/cloud-shell/overview).
 To run the commands in the Cloud Shell, select **Open Cloudshell** at the upper-right corner of a code block.
 Select **Copy** to copy the code and then paste it into Cloud Shell to run it.
 You can also run the Cloud Shell from within the Azure portal.

   You can also [install Azure PowerShell locally](/powershell/azure/install-azure-powershell) to run the cmdlets.
 The steps in this article require Azure PowerShell module version 5.4.1 or later.
 Run `Get-Module -ListAvailable Az` to find your installed version.
-If you need to upgrade for specific OS, see [macOS][macOSUpgrade], [Windows][windowsUpgrade] or [Linux][linuxUpgrade].
+If you need to upgrade for a specific OS, see [macOS][macOSUpgrade], [Windows][windowsUpgrade], or [Linux][linuxUpgrade].

   If you run PowerShell locally, run `Connect-AzAccount` to connect to Azure.